phreppo/wstat/README.md

 - **Reduction (Interval x Congruence) Domain**

-Here you can see some example of results using the interval domain:
+Here you can see some results using the interval domain:

 ![Interval analysis on terminating program](img/analysis1.png "Interval analysis on terminating program")